splunk/public-o11y-docs/apm/span-tags/index-span-tags.rst

 4. The :strong:`Scope` determines how APM associates the span tag with services in a trace:

    - Select :strong:`Service` to associate the span tag with services.
 This means the value of the span tag might change across services in a given trace.
 Specify ``All Services`` to index the span tag for every service.
 Select specific services to index the span tag for only those services.

+     (Optional) If your span tag is indexed at the service level, you can also use it as a custom dimension in Monitoring MetricSets.
+See :ref:`cmms` for instructions.

    - Select :strong:`Global` to associate the span tag with traces.
 This means the value of the span tag is the same for all services in a given trace.

    For more information about span tag scope, see :ref:`apm-index-tag-types`.

-5. (Optional) If your span tag is indexed at the service level, you can also use it as a custom dimension in Monitoring MetricSets.
-See :ref:`cmms` for instructions.

-6. Select :strong:`Start Analysis` to submit the configuration.
+5. Select :strong:`Start Analysis` to submit the configuration.
 When you submit a configuration, Splunk APM runs an analysis of the span tag to calculate the potential cardinality contribution of indexing it and determine whether it generates Troubleshooting MetricSets that exceed your limit.

-7. Wait a few moments for the cardinality check to run, and then check under :strong:`Pending MetricSet` to view the status of the span tag you're trying to index.
+6. Wait a few moments for the cardinality check to run, and then check under :strong:`Pending MetricSet` to view the status of the span tag you're trying to index.
 See the following table for possible status options for pending MetricSets and actions for each status.

+7. You

    .. list-table::
       :header-rows: 1